 We're not alone in seeking ways to restore our sand dunes.
 Eurobodalla Council is preparing a Coastal Management Program, to be in place by 2022.
 Pete Ward and Katy Hamilton are part of Council's Coastal Management working group.

 THOSE INVASIVE RABBITS!

-Paul Martin, Council’s Invasive Species Officer is getting on top of the rabbits in our sand dunes.
+Paul Martin, Council’s Invasive Species Officer is helping us get on top of the rabbits in our sand dunes.
 The rabbits dig under buildings, overgraze native grasses and compete with native animals and birds for food and habitat.